Back to blog

 The bottom line

 There's no "right" money personality.
 The goal isn't to become a different person — it's to work WITH your natural tendencies rather than against them.
-Understanding your type helps you pick the strategies that will actually stick.
+Understanding your type helps you pick the budgeting approach that will actually stick.
+Discover your type in Steady.

 What's Your Money Personality?
 5 Types of NZ Spenders | Steady